China to Australia By Air freight, Container ship or Road

 Guangzhou Baiyun International Airport to Darwin International Airport / RAAF Darwin

-The quickest way to get from China to Australia by ship will take about 11 days 18h and departs from Ningbo (CNNGB) and arrives into Sydney (AUSYD).
-There are vessels departing every 1-2 days on this route.
-OOCL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from China to Australia by ship will take about 9 days 20h and departs from Ningbo (CNNGB) and arrives into Townsville (AUTSV).
+There are vessels departing 1-2 times a week on this route.
+Maersk is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from China to Australia by Air, Ocean and Road

-The shortest shipping time by sea between China and Australia is 11 days 18h.
-Ships depart from Ningbo (CNNGB) and arrive at Sydney (AUSYD) with scheduled departures Every 1-2 days.
+The shortest shipping time by sea between China and Australia is 9 days 20h.
+Ships depart from Ningbo (CNNGB) and arrive at Townsville (AUTSV) with scheduled departures 1-2 times a week.

 Yes there are dedicated cargo planes that fly regular scheduled services between China and Australia.
-Cargo flights depart from Shenzhen Bao'an International Airport (SZX) and arrive at Sydney Kingsford Smith International Airport (SYD) with departures Every 1-2 weeks and a average flight time of around 8h 56m.
+Cargo flights depart from Shenzhen Bao'an International Airport (SZX) and arrive at Sydney Kingsford Smith International Airport (SYD) with departures 1-2 times a week and a average flight time of around 8h 59m.
 UPS Airlines and UPS Airlines operates on this route.

-The distance between China and Australia by cargo ship is 4,647 Nautical Miles (8,606 Kilometres / 5,348 Miles).
-This distance is measured by sea between Ningbo (CNNGB) and Sydney (AUSYD).
+The distance between China and Australia by cargo ship is 3,730 Nautical Miles (6,907 Kilometres / 4,292 Miles).
+This distance is measured by sea between Ningbo (CNNGB) and Townsville (AUTSV).

 The distance between China and Australia by air is around 4,422 Kilometres (2,748 Miles).
 This distance is measured following typical flight paths between Guangzhou Baiyun International Airport (CAN) and Darwin International Airport / RAAF Darwin (DRW).